 In May 2019, the Oregon legislature adopted a modified gross receipts tax, imposed at \$250 plus a rate of 0.57 percent on Oregon gross receipts above \$1 million.
-Taxpayers will be permitted to subtract 35 percent of the greater of compensation or the cost of goods sold, putting it somewhere between Ohio's commercial activity tax and Texas' franchise ("margin") tax.12 When the new tax is implemented, Oregon will become one of only two states, with Delaware, to impose both a corporate income tax and a gross receipts tax.
-However, the new tax is not reflected in the current edition of the Index, as it does not go into effect until January 1, 2020.
+Taxpayers are permitted to subtract 35 percent of the greater of compensation or the cost of goods sold, putting it somewhere between Ohio's commercial activity tax and Texas' franchise ("margin") tax.2 For comparison, Ohio's tax is imposed at a rate of 0.26 percent and the higher of Texas's two rates on its narrower-based tax is 0.75 percent.
+Oregon, which straddles the difference between the two rates, is now one of only two states, with Delaware, to impose both a corporate income tax and a gross receipts tax.
+The new tax dropped the state 16 places on the corporate tax component, from 33rd to 49th, while the state's overall rank slipped from 8th to 15th.